eugenesvk/bypass-paywalls-chrome-clean/README.md

 3. Disable Javascript on the site (by browser, uBlock Origin or other add-on).
 4. Add the domain as custom site for more bypass options.
 5. Open page in reader view (by browser or add-on).
-6. Try one of the archive sites (for Google Search Tool copy html (tab) code to https://html.onlineviewer.net).
+6. Try one of the archive sites (for Google Search Tool test url & copy html (tab) code to https://codebeautify.org/htmlviewer or https://html.onlineviewer.net).

 ### Add custom site
 Add your own custom site (also for testing).